Michael Jeffrey Balick: Education and career

 Balick is the author or co-author of more than 160 scientific articles or book chapters.
 He is also the author, co-author, editor, or co-editor of thirty books and monographs, varied among scientific and general interest.
 He has been a co-collector with more than two dozen botanists, including Brian M. Boom, Andrew J. Henderson, and Ghillean Prance.
 Balick has been doing research with Gregory M. Plunkett on the plants and ethnobotany of Vanuatu's Tafea Province.

 Among his academic and professional honors, Balick was elected in 1999 a Fellow of the American Association for the Advancement of Science (AAAS) and in 2004 received the AAAS International Award for Scientific Cooperation.
 In 2018 he received the David Fairchild Medal for Plant Exploration of the National Tropical Botanical Garden and in 2020 the H. Marc Cathey Award for outstanding scientific research that has enriched horticulture and plant science from the American Horticultural Society.
 He is a founding member of the Daylight Academy, a scientific academy based in Zurich, Switzerland.
 For the academic year 2005-2006 he was a Guggenheim Fellow.
 He was the president of the Society for Economic Botany in 1992 and in 2009 was a recipient of the Society's Distinguished Economic Botanist award.

+In 2024, he joined The Daylight Award jury, selecting Daylight in Architecture and Daylight Research laureates.

 He is married to Emily Lewis Penn, a New York City realtor and poet.